TomVollerthun1337/DavidSedley.github.io/content/publications/articles.md

 ### ‘Epicurus on dialectic’
 forthcoming in papers of 2013 Symposium Hellenisticum, ed.
 T. Bénatouïl and K. Ierodiakonou

-### ‘Empedoclean superorganisms’
-forthcoming in A. Marmodoro (ed.), special Empedocles number of _Rhizomata_

 ### ‘Self-sufficiency as a divine attribute in Greek philosophy'
 forthcoming in A. Hunt and H. Marlow (eds.), _Greening the Gods in the Ancient World_

-### ‘An introduction to Plato’s theory of Forms’
-forthcoming in a volume of Royal Institute of Philosophy lectures